 Earlier in my think tank career, I was a Research Fellow at the Cato Institute, where I worked on questions around inequality, the application of “happiness research” to public policy, and entitlement reform.
 Before that I spent a few years at the Mercatus Center at George Mason University, where I managed the center’s network of scholars, organized academic conferences involving some of the world’s top economists, philosophers, and political scientists, (including Nobel Prize-winners like Linn Ostrom, Douglass North, and Vernon Smith) and synthesized scholarship on social and political change for the Koch Foundation.

 Before joining Niskanen, I was U.S. Politics Correspondent at The Economist.
 I’ve been a regular commentator on public radio’s Marketplace, and a columnist for The Week and Vox, as well as a Contributing Opinion Writer for The New York Times.
 Over the years I’ve published on a wide array of subjects, including immigration, populism, cities, fiscal policy, regulatory barriers to opportunity, happiness research, behavioral economics and economic inequality in the Times, the Washington Post, The Atlantic, Bloomberg View, Politico and other publications.

 I currently write and publish Model Citizen, a popular Substack Newsletter.

-My academic background is in philosophy and liberal political theory, as well as creative writing, and I’ve taught at Howard University, the University of Maryland, the University of Tennessee at Chattanooga and the Iowa Writers’ Workshop.
-I live in Washington and Iowa City with Kerry Howley, our son, Felix, and our elderly Vizsla, Winston.
+My academic background is in philosophy and liberal political theory, as well as creative writing.
+I’ve taught at Howard University, the University of Maryland, the University of Tennessee at Chattanooga and the Iowa Writers’ Workshop.
+I live in Los Angeles with my wife, Kerry Howley, our two kids, Felix and Ottavia, and a very elderly Vizsla.